Best Car Air Beds: Our Top Picks for Back Seat Comfort

 - Bed can be noisy if placed on leather seats without a sheet

-Helps you have a good rest when you sleep in your car.
-Also great for vans and SUVs.
-Unique design that keeps it flat.
-Made of cushioned, thick materials.
-Use it for camping, festivals, and long trips.
+Have a good rest when you sleep in your car.
+It's also great for vans and SUVs.
+Made of cushioned, thick materials, use it for camping, festivals, and long trips.

-- Mattress is designed to fill the space between the floorboards and seat
+- Designed to fill the space between the floorboards and seat

-- Mattress itself is made from durable PVC, while the top is soft and breathable
+- Made from durable PVC, while the top is soft and breathable

 - Ribbing provides superior support for legs, back, and neck

-- Includes a portable air pump and two pillows
+- Includes portable air pump and two pillows

 - Some reports of leaks